70 datasets found

 Used Car Market Size 2025-2029

-The used car market size is forecast to increase by USD 885.3 billion, at a CAGR of 7.4% between 2024 and 2029.
+The used car market size is valued to increase by USD 885.3 billion, at a CAGR of 7.4% from 2024 to 2029.
+Increasing number of new models of cars launched due to high competition will drive the used car market.

 What will be the Size of the Used Car Market during the forecast period?

-How is this Used Car Industry segmented?
+How is the Used Car Market Segmented ?

 The used car industry research report provides comprehensive data (region-wise segment analysis), with forecasts and estimates in 'USD billion' for the period 2025-2029, as well as historical data from 2019-2023 for the following segments.